Priority seating areas

 All buses have priority seating areas near the front of the bus for passengers with mobility aids, service animals and for parents with pushchairs.
 For safety reasons, it may be necessary for pushchairs to be folded down before boarding.
 Please cooperate with the driver if they request that your pushchair is folded down to make space for a passenger with a mobility aid.

 Most buses in Canterbury can cater for passengers with access challenges.
-All Christchurch and Timaru buses have:
+All Christchurch buses have:

 - super-low floors and the ability to kneel to meet the kerb.
 Please ask the driver if you need the bus to kneel

 - ramps fitted to allow easy access for most mobility device users.
 The driver will manually fold these out.